ZacharyYW/pain_tracker/README.md

 - **the bloom scale:** We replaced standard, clinical "pain faces" with our custom botanical bloom icons.
 A severe pain day is visualized as a crying lotus flower.
 A low pain day is a smiling succulent.
 - **mindful logging:** Easily log or edit manual pain sessions and menstrual cycles.
 Track start and end times, peak pain levels (1-10), specific symptoms (cramping, fatigue, nausea), private journal notes, and menstrual flow.
 - **perennial insights:** Your data is synthesized into a holistic "day score."
 Track your body's unique rhythms through a swipeable weekly strip and an interactive monthly calendar to find patterns in your seasons.
+- **personal adjustments:** Our research-backed machine learning algorithm built to quantify your pain gradually personalizes itself to you through clever additions of decision trees to our model.
 - **calming ui/ux:** Designed with a deeply organic, earthy color palette (sage greens, warm browns, and creams) and minimalist typewriter typography to reduce sensory overload and anxiety.
 - **secure & private:** Built with Firebase Authentication (supporting Email, Google, and Anonymous sign-ins) to ensure your deeply personal health data remains entirely yours.

 ## 🌹 tech stack
 - **frontend:** Kotlin / Android Studio
 - **wearables:** Kotlin -- WearOS & Samsung Health SDK
-- **machine learning:** NumPy, Pandas, matplotlib, PyTorch, Jupyter, Scikit-learn,
+- **machine learning:** XGBoost,  NumPy, Pandas, matplotlib, PyTorch, Jupyter, Scikit-learn, Firebase Functions
 - **backend & auth:** Firebase -- Authentication & Storage

 ## 🌸 our data